 - In regards to TLS connections, are credentials (session IDs and passwords among others) sent over them?

-It should be blatantly obvious that the principal assets a developer needs to protect to prevent these types of common web application vulnerabilities in 2016 are credentials and session IDs.
+It should be blatantly obvious that the principal assets a developer needs to protect to prevent these types of web application vulnerabilities are credentials and session IDs.
 One of the first things developers should do is make sure that SSL is put in place for all of the authenticated parts of the particular application.
 Moreover, credentials should be verified that they are being stored in a hashed form.

 At the design stage developers can go a long way in also preventing these vulnerabilities.
 For example, not writing your own session handlers and instead using only the native session management mechanism.
 Nor should home-grown cookies be used for session-management or authentication.
 A single authentication mechanism should be used and once a user authenticates, a brand new session cookie should be issued coupled with the invalidation of the previous session cookie.
 This step in particular will put a stop to session hijacking attacks.